generateui/ComAddinEvent-VisualBasic/README.md

 4. Reference HasEvent.dll in ConsumeEvent.
 (References → Add reference → lookup HasEvent.dll, usually in HasEvent/bin/Debug)
 5. Run ConsumeEvent.
 Word should start and you should se HasEvent and ConsumeEvent load.
 6. Open or New a document, then attempt to save it.
 You should get a messagebox.

+Remarks:
+* This does not work with .NET 3.5 (runtime version 2.0).
+* Tested on VSTO runtime versions
+  * 10.0.30319 (october 2010)
+  * 10.0.50701 (april 2014)
+* This works regardles of the language HasEvent and ConsumeEvent are written in.
+Both can be VB.NET, C#, or any combination